-A lecture-discussion-laboratory course designed to demonstrate and apply techniques and skills essential to interviewing and physical examination of patients.
-Topics covered include history taking and physical exam of the cardiovascular, respiratory, gastrointestinal, lymph, skin and otorhinolaryngology systems.
-Basic nutrition, genetics, preventative health care, and complimentary and alternative medicine are introduced.
-Units are coordinated with Clinical Medicine I and Pharmacotherapy I.
+This is the first in a series of lecture-discussion-laboratory courses designed to demonstrate and apply techniques and skills essential to interviewing and physical examination of patients across organ systems.
+Basic genetics and preventative health care are introduced.
+Units are coordinated with Clinical Medicine I, Pharmacotherapy I, and Clinical Practice Seminar I.